-Statute Of Limitations in the State Of Georgia
+Statute of Limitations in the State of Georgia Attorney

 I Googled "Georgia Statute of Limitations" just to see what I could find easily on the subject and was rewarded with 1.4 MILLION results.
 Unless you are in law school and trying to impress your professor, you don't have time to dig through all of that.
 So, I am going to try to simplify this as much as I can, but since each case is different, you should always consult an attorney regarding your specific case if you have any questions.First off, What is a "Statute of Limitation?"

 The statute of limitations refers to the amount of time that the law allows for an individual to be prosecuted for a crime or to pursue legal action against companies or individuals who may have caused them injury or harm.
 If you fail to file a lawsuit within the limit, you forfeit your right to pursue compensation for your injuries FOREVER.
 These time limits can vary from state to state (or federally) and depend upon the offense in question.
 In general, the Georgia statute on personal injury claims is two years.
 If you think that you may have a claim for personal injury, check to be sure that you are within the time limit allowed by state law to pursue legal action; however, you should also be aware that the law is a living breathing entity that changes all of the time (which is why you should always consult an attorney).
 Also, there are some exceptions to the rules...So, When Does it Start?